claire-wong/ISBM-2.0-Adapter/README.md

 To create an ISA-95 Message Service Model (ISBM 2.0) messaging adapter that enables all IoT devices to send and receive messages using the ISBM 2.0 interface.
 None of the devices need to possess specific knowledge or interface for the proprietary message bus.
 The measured data in the OAGIS BOD message will be structured in CCOM format.
 The BOD message will be published in an interoperable manner, both at the transport and message levels, providing all necessary information to interpret the data.
 In this case, Microsoft Azure Bus is employed to internally deliver device messages, confirming the feasibility of transforming a proprietary messaging system to behave in an interoperable manner.

 ![image](/Documents/Images/IoT-Demo-ISBM-Server-Adapter.jpg)
+Figure 2.
+This project focuses on the ISBM Server Adapter, which transforms the Azure Service Bus to become an OIIE interoperable message system.

 ### Project Information